sermon: What's So Bad About Babylon? (2013) (Part Three)

 Isaiah 46:10 Declaring [God] the end from the beginning.

-When He started, it was already plotted out all the way to the end.
+When He started, it was already plotted out, all the way to the end.
 I am not saying that every detail was plotted out, but everything was plotted out so that there was an overview that He was shooting for and He is accomplishing it, and He also affirms then that His council will stand.
-That is His promise; nothing is going to turn Him aside regardless of how bad that it looks to us.
+That is His promise; nothing is going to turn Him aside, regardless of how bad that it looks to us.
 Even in the vast sweep of events within man’s history.
-He is still working out that very same purpose, He has neither been swept aside and has not deviated one iota.
+He is still working out that very same purpose.
+He has not been swept aside and has not deviated one iota.

 He is briefly stating there in Genesis 1:26 that He is reproducing Himself.
 I do not see how His purpose can be stated more distinctively and clearly than that.
 Every living thing that He has created has been given the power by Him to reproduce itself, as a witness to you and me of what He is doing.
 He is reproducing Himself, but that is neither easy nor simple when what is being reproduced are the character images of the Creator from the raw material of human beings so easily drawn to foolish choices that dwell within us.

 Satan, the enemy identified in this revealing by the Creator, is the other major personality in this huge time-consuming operation, but he, like mankind, is a creation of God.
 He, though being an invisible spirit like God, is ever-living, compared to man’s brief lifetime, and immensely superior to us regarding intelligence, and seemingly has a vast advantage over us in experience, both with God and with other humans that he can draw upon and use against us.

 However, he is also clearly inferior to the Creator in every way, and because God is mercifully working with us in this purpose, we actually have the advantage over Satan.
 God's purpose will be worked out in good order in each of our lives as long as we remain faithful to God's purpose.